How to Track WordPress Categories in Google Analytics (The Simple Way)

 Setting up custom dimensions on your website can be a hassle, especially if you’re not an Analytics expert, since you have to modify your tracking code.

-Follow the below steps to start tracking WordPress categories and tags on your website.
+Follow the steps below to start tracking WordPress categories and tags on your website!

 Step 1: Install MonsterInsights